Alex Gendler: The history of marriage

 More than 2,000 years ago, the Greek philosopher Plato recounted the legend of the Ring of Gyges in "Republic."
 The story of the ring surfaces as the philosopher, Socrates, and his student discuss why people act justly: is it because it's what's right?
 Or because it's a convention that's enforced through punishment and reward?
 Alex Gendler share...

-Peta Greenfield & Alex Gendler: History vs. Augustus
+Alex Gendler: History vs. Napoleon Bonaparte

 Alex Gendler: What is a gift economy?